 Students interested in electrical engineering will have the option of completing the bulk of their required coursework within this program in conjunction with the selection of appropriate course electives at NCCC and cross-registration at a four-year campus.

 Program Goals and Objectives

 - To provide a core of mathematics and science courses in support of continued coursework at the four-year level and in support of professional endeavors upon attainment of the baccalaureate degree.

 - To provide a course of study which enables graduates to transfer seamlessly into four-year baccalaureate programs in aerospace, mechanical, civil, or environmental engineering.

 Ashley Sciandra ’14

-“I really like the community and atmosphere of the Engineering Studies program at Niagara County Community College (NCCC).
+“I really like the community and atmosphere of the Engineering Science program at Niagara County Community College (NCCC).
 Having smaller classes, you really have the chance to get to know the professors and other engineering students.
 The dual admissions program at NCCC helped for a seamless transfer to the University at Buffalo (UB) where I was able to enter as a junior.
 After completing my degree at NCCC, I graduated from UB in 2016 with a Bachelor’s in Civil Engineering.
 I now work for General Dynamics Electric Boat (EB) as a structural engineer, analyzing various structures and foundations for different load cases.”

 David R. and Mary L. Chamberlain Scholarship Fund